Dissolve Tool in GIS

 In ArcGIS, you can access the Dissolve Tool through the Data Management Tools in the Generalization Toolset.

 The main option is setting the field(s) in which you want to dissolve.
+Be very careful about which fields you dissolve as it can make a big difference on the outputs.

+There is also an option to summarize with a statistics field.
 By selecting any statistics, you can summarize values such as by sum, mean, minimum, or maximum.

 How To Use the Dissolve Tool in QGIS